Linear Convergence of Comparison-based Step-size Adaptive Randomized Search via Stability of Markov Chains: Sufficient Conditions for Linear Convergence of on Scaling-Invariant Functions

 For the \xNES\ algorithm, we observe the same behavior for each single run, i.e.\ a first phase where the adaptation of the step-size is taking place, here it means that the step-size is increased and a second phase where linear convergence is observed.
 In terms of normalized chain it corresponds to a first phase where a ``transient behavior'' is observed and a second phase where the distribution of the chain is close from the stationary distribution.
-We however see a larger variance in the time needed to reach the stationary state for the normalized chain, i.e.\ in the time to adapt the step-size that we believe is related to the variance of the log of the step-size change on the linear function.
-Using a cumulation mechanism like in the CSA algorithm reduces this variance \cite{Chotard2012}.
-The slope after reaching a reasonable step-size corresponds to the convergence rate $\CR$ multiplied by $p$ (up to the difference with the base 10 logarithm).
-Both convergence rates between the $(1+1)$-ES and \xNES\ are comparable while of course the number of function evaluations to reach $10^{-9}$ starting from a step-size of $10^{-6}$ is much longer for \xNES\ as the adaptation phase is much slower for \xNES\ than for the $(1+1)$-ES.
-It illustrates that only comparing the convergence rate (per function evaluation) can be misleading as it does not reflect the adaptation time.
+We however \new{observe that more time is needed for \xNES\ than for the $(1+1)$-ES to reach the stationary regime (second phase).} The slope after reaching a reasonable step-size corresponds to the convergence rate $\CR$ multiplied by $p$ (up to the difference with the base 10 logarithm). \generalnote{WITH OLD PARAMETERS (=CMA ones) Both convergence rates between the $(1+1)$-ES and \xNES\ are comparable while of course the number of function evaluations to reach $10^{-9}$ starting from a step-size of $10^{-6}$ is much longer for \xNES\ as the adaptation phase is much slower for \xNES\ than for the $(1+1)$-ES.
+It illustrates that only comparing the convergence rate (per function evaluation) can be misleading as it does not reflect the adaptation time.}

 \mathnote{So this larger variance is most certainly explained by the variance of the log-step-size change on linear functions.
 Computation of this variance should be do-able while a bit ugly.
 We also believe that cumulation decreases this variance (must be related to some findings of Alexandre).}